 Slack

-- Web API apps use Slack's API to interact with a Slack workspace.
+• Web API apps use the Slack Web API (opens in a new tab) to interact with a Slack workspace.
 These apps only make outgoing requests and don't receive webhooks or other requests from Slack.
-These apps are great if you want to build dashboards from Slack data, post messages to Slack when something happens in another tool, or post Slack messages on a recurring basis.
+They're great if you want to build dashboards from Slack data or post messages to Slack on a recurring basis or in response to some external event.

-- Bots are like Slack users that can be invited to channels and respond to messages and commands.
-Bots require the use of Slack Events API to receive messages and other events from Slack.
-Bots are great for building interactive apps that respond to messages and commands in Slack.
+• Bots function much like Slack users.
+They can be invited to channels and respond to messages and commands.
+Bots require the use of the Slack Events API (opens in a new tab) to receive messages and other events from Slack.
+They're great for building interactive apps that respond to messages and commands in Slack.

 Why use Zipper?

-- Each Zipper applet has an HTTPS URL that you can use to receive events from Slack.
-This means that you don't need to set up a server or use ngrok to receive events from Slack.
+• Each Zipper applet has an HTTPS URL that you can use to receive events from Slack.
+This means that you don't need to set up a server or use ngrok.

-- We have set up a preconfigured OAuth app that you can use to get started quickly.
-This means that you can start querying the Slack API without having to create an app in the Slack API dashboard.
+• Zipper provides a preconfigured OAuth app that you can use to get started quickly.
+This means that you can start querying the Slack API without needing to create an app in the Slack API dashboard.

-- Confused by the OAuth flow?
-We take care of it for you, store the encrypted token, and pass it to your functions at runtime.
-The only case where you'll need to do the OAuth stuff yourself is if your Slack app has a bot user that needs to be installed in multiple workspaces.
+• Zipper takes care of the OAuth flow concerns for you, storing the encrypted token and passing it to your functions at runtime.
+The only case in which you'll need to do handle OAuth concerns yourself is if your Slack app has a bot user that needs to be installed in multiple workspaces.

-- Per-user Slack auth works out-of-the-box so ask users to authorize Slack before they run your applet.
+• Per-user Slack auth works out-of-the-box.
+Ask users to authorize Slack before they run your applet.

 Adding the Connector